Your contribution can make a real difference for human rights and justice.

 As the Tran Africa Forum stated, “Silence is unacceptable in the case of Darfur.
 The matter is not about picking sides in the face of civil war.
 It is demanding that the human rights of the people of Darfur are respected; that humanitarian assistance get to the people; and that serious efforts are undertaken to stop the fighting and bring about peaceful resolution of the conflict.”

-The Darfur/Africa Committee works to increase public awareness of the genocide in Darfur through educational outreach, and to generate political pressure to stop the genocide;...Read more
+The Darfur/Africa task force works to increase public awareness of the genocide in Darfur through educational outreach, and to generate political pressure to stop the genocide;...Read more

 Darfur/Africa meeting schedule